zzzprojects/learn-orm/tutorials/dapper-simplesave/getting-started.md

 | SoftDelete            | Soft delete a record based on primary key or typed entity        |
 | SoftDeleteAll         | Soft delete a list of records based on the typed entities        |

-For projects targeting .NET 4.5 or later, you can also use the async versions of all the above methods.

 ## Installation

 You can easily install it from the **Package Manager Console** window by running the following command.